klimbeta/klimbeta/docs/reference/Route/RouteDifficulty/RouteIntensity.md

 ### CoefficientOfFriction
 - Definition(CoefficientOfFriction)
     - The ratio of the Frictional resistance force to the normal force which presses the Surfaces together.
-    - A lower coefficient of Friction on a LoadingSurface increases the Intensity of the Grip.
+    - A lower coefficient of Friction on a RouteSurface increases the Intensity of the Grip.
 - Water
     - [Adam Ondra #28: Conditions matter](https://youtu.be/KGIxXZClkUM?list=PL4cmXgffCRMz9xMKxs0ftDJUH-n-WGTuy&t=70)
         - “In Tokyo at least we can finally see the sea but the fact that it's hundred meters away from the climbing venue it's not so nice for a climbing conditions is gonna be humid another kind of cloud or who is very sensitive to the perfect conditions I like it cold I like it windy”